Emediong-Samuel/Editing-Tips/README.md

 (You can use "localhost" or replace it with your server's IP address alongside the correct path to your target PHP file)

 ## Using XAMPP?
-If you are using XAMPP, follow the directives below.
+To use XAMPP, follow the directives below.

 **Download the XAMPP installer**:
 ```